caraneilwarner/writing-excuses/season-09/Writing-Excuses-9-8-When-is-your-Handwavium-Good-Enough-.md

-# Writing Excuses 9.8: When is your Handwavium Good Enough?
+# 9.8: When is your Handwavium Good Enough?

 Listen [here](http://www.writingexcuses.com/2014/02/23/writing-excuses-9-8-when-is-your-handwavium-good-enough/).